-One should perform Kali Puja at night on the Kartik Amavasya that falls in the month of October or November.
+One should perform Kali Puja on Kartik Amavasya in the month of October or November.
 Most of the time, Kali Puja and Diwali Puja fall on the same day.
-But sometimes, Kali Puja may fall one day before the Diwali Puja.
+But sometimes, it may fall one day before the Diwali Puja.
 Most people worship Goddess Lakshmi on Amavasya during Diwali.

 There are many devotees who also perform the Kali puja during Navratri that precede Diwali.
 People suffering from bad effects of Shani should offer prayers to Goddess Kali on Kali Chaudas which is Dhantrayodashi.
 Perform Dus Maha Vidya MahaKali Puja to get rid of negativity.

 How to perform Kali Puja?

 - The Kali Puja starts with placing the image or idol of Goddess in a sacred place.
 Devotees believe that the image or idol of goddess contains great energy.